drivendataorg/mars-spectrometry/blog2.md

 Title: Meet the winners of the Mars Spectrometry: Detect Evidence for Past Habitability
 Date: 2022-05-30
 Slug: mars-challenge-winners
-Authors: Isha Shah
+Authors: Isha Shah, Jay Qi
 Tags: competition, winners, technical
-Summary: Meet the minds behind the top models for identifying the chemical composition of soil samples using mass spectrometry!
-Identifying the compounds within these samples can help scientists understand the past habitability of Mars.
+Summary: Meet the minds behind the top models for identifying the chemical composition of planetary soil samples using mass spectrometry!
+Identifying the compounds within these samples will help scientists understand the past habitability of Mars.
 Image: /images/nasa-mars-curiosity.png
 Banner: /images/nasa-mars-curiosity.png